 But this is a personal choice.
 If this is your situation, then your attorney can speak to the prosecutor to work out a plea deal.
 This can result in a shorter probation term, smaller fines, and a lighter sentence.
 The key point is that a driver in this position has real options.

-San Antonio First-time DWI and DUI Criminal Defense.
+San Antonio DWI Criminal Defense Attorney.

 A first-time DWI or DUI arrest creates real headaches for drivers.
 It can cause a person to lose his or her job or driver’s license.
 It can create family or personal problems.
 Worse yet, it can cause the person to spend thousands of dollars fighting the case.
-For this reason, you should consult with an experienced DWI attorney if you are in this position.
+For this reason, you should consult with an experienced San Antonio DWI Attorney if you are in this position.
 The attorney will help you walk through the issues in your case.
 And he or she will be help you get the best outcome in your case based on your goals.